pylint-dev/pylint/doc/user_guide/checkers/features.rst

 :unnecessary-comprehension (R1721): *Unnecessary use of a comprehension, use %s instead.*
   Instead of using an identity comprehension, consider using the list, dict or set constructor.
 It is faster and simpler.
+:use-yield-from (R1737): *Use 'yield from' directly instead of yielding each element one by one* Yielding directly from the iterator is faster and arguably cleaner code than yielding each element in the loop.
 :use-a-generator (R1729): *Use a generator instead '%s(%s)'* Comprehension inside of 'any', 'all', 'max', 'min' or 'sum' is unnecessary.
 A generator would be sufficient and faster.